Want to know the key to successful book marketing for self published authors? A healthy obsession with your readers.

-Clicking a reviewer profile gives you a lot of usable information – books they like, yes but also products and items that might be a way to reach them in your work or on social media.
+Clicking a reviewer profile gives you a lot of usable information – books they like, yes, but also products and items that might be a way to reach them in your work or on social media.
 For example, if you notice that many reviewers also buy candles, you might create a post highlighting your own favorite fall candle scent.

 Regardless of how like-minded folks in your market virtually congregate, you want to show up and participate in a real and authentic way.
 Remember these are not arenas for direct marketing (in fact, such activities are frowned upon), but they can be a gold mine for market research.

 How do you use this information?
 By upping your Instagram game, for one.
-But also by paying attention to the product discussion as it can help you weave some thoughtful details into your book that will speak to your readers.
+But also by paying attention to the product discussion as it can help you to weave some thoughtful details into your book that will speak to your readers.

-Study what influencers share, and you’ll start to see themes in terms of what gets the most likes and shares, as well as what gets the most comments.
+Study what influencers share and you’ll start to see themes in terms of what gets the most likes and shares, as well as what gets the most comments.

-During your reader profile research, make a list of the blogs, newsletters, social media channels, and websites that you see referenced most often by influencers, I promise you’ll see a pattern, one that can be extremely helpful in developing your content, both before and after your book is done.
+During your reader profile research, make a list of the blogs, newsletters, social media channels, and websites that you see referenced most often by influencers.
+I promise you’ll see a pattern, one that can be extremely helpful in developing your content, both before and after your book is done.

 Know Your Tropes/Subgenres